MOARdV/AvionicsSystems/README.md

 **NOTE:** MAS is *not* a drop-in replacement for RasterPropMonitor.
 IVAs created for RasterPropMonitor must use RPM.
 They will not work with MAS.
 MAS uses different props, and it has different requirements than RPM.
 Releases appear under [Releases](https://github.com/MOARdV/AvionicsSystems/releases).

+As of **MAS v1.2.0**, a Module Manager patch is included in MAS that replaces the basic RPM props with equivalent MAS props.
+This patch does not upgrade ASET props, but it allows the IVAs included in RPM to use MAS-powered props.

-To install, select the latest release AvionicsSystems zip file from the "Releases" tab (such as AvionicsSystems-0.95.3.zip).
-Do not choose to "Clone or Download" this repo, unless you intend to build MAS yourself - the compiled DLL files are not stored on GitHub.
+**To Install:** select the latest release AvionicsSystems zip file from the "Releases" tab (such as AvionicsSystems-0.95.3.zip).
+Do not choose to "Clone or Download" this repo, unless you intend to build MAS yourself.
 The Avionics Systems release contains all of the data needed to use an IVA in MAS.
 Players do not need to download the PropConfig zip file.
 That file contains an application and data that prop creators can use to automate the task of generating new props with a common style for IVA.

-For players who want to understand the advanced props, please take a look at [MOARdVPlus](https://github.com/MOARdV/MOARdVPlus), my advanced IVA mod (which includes user guides for the props).
+For players who want to understand the advanced ASET props, please take a look at [MOARdVPlus](https://github.com/MOARdV/MOARdVPlus), my advanced IVA mod (which includes user guides for the props).

 The KSP Forum has a [MAS thread](https://forum.kerbalspaceprogram.com/index.php?/topic/160856-wip-17x-moardvs-avionics-systems-mas-interactive-iva-v0980-27-may-2019/).